voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 Advertising
 ===========

 You can listen to this article.
-FLAC, about 325 MiB:
+FLAC, about 350 MiB. <a href="https://files.voussoir.net/writing/advertixing/advertixing.flac">Download</a>.

 <audio src="https://files.voussoir.net/writing/advertixing/advertixing.flac" controls/>